aytef/chibisafe-cli/README.md

 Check out [Pitu](https://github.com/pitu) and the [Chibisafe](https://github.com/chibisafe/chibisafe) project, they're awesome!

+## ⚠️ Experimental Usage ⚠️
+Please use this with care.
+I've tested it only on Debian 12 machines.
+The best case would be a freshly installed VPS or virtual machine to use this script on.
+It will install all dependencies (as root) but i'm considering building it in user-mode/sudo.

 ## What does it do?
 It will do following steps for you:
  - It will install following prerequisites if they not already installed: `sudo, ffmpeg, git, screen, curl, debian-keyring, debian-archive-keyring, apt-transport-https, curl`